- What are the important academic deadlines for the semester?

 Auditing refers to the practice of attending a course for informational instruction only.
 An auditor does not receive academic credit for the course, nor does the University maintain any record of the auditors attendance in the course.
 In general, auditors are expected to refrain from participating in class discussions and from turning in or asking for grading of homework, term papers, or examinations.
 For more information please refer to the Undergraduate Bulletin here under "Auditing".

 Yes, with permission from the instructor, undergraduates can register for graduate level courses.
 Up to 6 graduate credits can be applied to a student's undergraduate degree.
-Please see this form.
+Please visit the Registrar's Forms page.